 Writing a heart-felt letter instead of giving a card can save you money because why do you need a card company to express your feelings when you can easily do it yourself?

 I’ve saved some really sweet letters or notes (that he wrote on some scrap paper) that my husband wrote.
 None of them needed to be on a $7.95 greeting card.
-They still ‘spark joy’ for me so I haven’t thrown them away (bad minimalist!).
+They still ‘spark joy’ for me so I haven’t thrown them away (sometimes I can be a bad minimalist!).
 That being said, if you do want to get a card, you can easily grab some cute ones at the dollar store these days or even make one yourself.

-If you want to see the pure strength of letters, have a gander at this Storycorps video of Danny and Annie, it brings me to tears every time I watch it.
+If you want to see the pure strength of letters, have a gander at this Storycorps video of Danny and Annie, it brought me to tears when I watched it.
 They were married for 27 years until he died of cancer, and he wrote letters to her regularly.
+She saved them all.

 Especially when you are barely talking to each other at the aforementioned $100 per plate dinner and instead busy scrolling on Instagram on your phone.